Radically Honest Blog

 1. How complex is the backlog I’m trying to choose from?
 If you’re facing huge projects or a convoluted backlog that haunts your dreams, it might be worth starting with a simpler technique to help you reduce your backlog to a more manageable size.
 Then, you can prioritize further with a more data-driven approach like RICE to sharpen that list.

 2. How frequently do you re-prioritize your backlog?
-If you re-prioritize your backlog regularly to get rapid economic return, or you are splitting larger jobs into smaller pieces to deliver value iteratively (hey, isn’t that Agile?), you might focus on WSJF.
+If you re-prioritize your backlog regularly to get a rapid economic return, or you are splitting larger jobs into smaller pieces to deliver value iteratively (hey, isn’t that Agile?), you might focus on WSJF.

 3. How time-sensitive are my tasks?
 If you barely have time to think but need to decide immediately, it might not be best to involve the whole team.
 Pick a few experts and try a technique you can get the most out of on your own and quickly, like MoSCoW.